muhammadawaisshaikh/ecommerce-listing/README.md

-# ecommerce-listing
+# EcommerceListing

-e-commerce listing app built using angular with ❤️🚀 and deployed with github-pages
+## e-commerce listing PWA app built using Angular (12.0.5) with ❤️ 🚀 and deployed with github-pages.